Giaxasidis/fivem-weather-control/README.md

 > \[!WARNING]
 > This script requires the ESX framework (`es_extended`) to be installed and running on your server.

-## Support & Security

-If you have any questions, suggestions, or discover any issues, please reach out to me via my [Discord Profile](https://discordlookup.com/user/1069279857072160921).
-I am committed to responding promptly and ensuring smooth operation of this resource.

-**Please report security vulnerabilities privately to avoid exposure before a fix is issued.**

 ## Contributing

 Contributions are highly welcome!
 To help improve this script: